-The model we suggested here is aimed to explanation of observational data of the Auger detector only.
-The observational feature crucial for the model is the proton composition in energy range (1 - 3)~EeV.
-There are two main assumptions of the model: observed protons are extragalactic and they are accelerated by rigidity dependent mechanism with $E_{\rm max}=ZE_0$, where $E_0$ is the same for all nuclei.
-The upper limit on $E_0$ (maximum acceleration energy for protons) is obtained calculating the proton spectrum at higher energies using the generation index $\gamma_g$ and normalizing flux at (1 - 3)~EeV by Auger data.
-Cutoff of the proton spectrum at $E_0$ must provide absence of contradiction with Auger flux and mass composition at higher energies.
-The calculations are performed for homogeneous distribution of sources without assumption of their cosmological evolution, with maximum redshift $z_{\rm max}=4$ and for the wide range of $\gamma_g$ from 2.0 to 2.8.
-The obtained upper limit on $E_0$ is (4 - 10)~EeV.
-The maximum predicted energy corresponds to Iron and equals to (100 - 300)~EeV.
-The maximum energy per nucleon is only (2 - 5)~EeV, and photopion processes on CMB radiation are practically absent.
-Therefore, the GZK cutoff and production of cosmogenic neutrinos are absent, too.
-The cutoff of the spectrum is provided by photodisintegration and is strengthened by acceleration cutoff.
+The suggested model is aimed at explanation of the observational data of the Auger detector only.
+The crucial for the model feature is (i) the proton composition in the energy range ($1 - 3$)~EeV, considered in our paper as an assumption.
+Two additional assumptions are (ii) the extragalactic origin of the observed protons and (iii) their acceleration by the rigidity dependent mechanism with $E_{\rm max} = Z E_0$, where universal energy $E_0$ is the same for all nuclei.
+The upper limit on $E_0$ (maximum acceleration energy for protons) is obtained by calculating the proton spectrum at higher energies using the generation index $\gamma_g$ and normalizing flux at ($1 - 3$)~EeV by the Auger data.
+The cutoff of the proton spectrum at $E_0$ provides an agreement between the Auger flux and mass composition at higher energies.
+The calculations are performed for homogeneously distributed UHECR sources with cosmological evolution being neglected.
+Maximum redshift of sources is $z_{\rm max}=4$; indices of source power-law generation functions $\gamma_g$ vary in the wide range from $2.0$ to $2.8$.
+The obtained upper limit on $E_0$ is ($4 - 10$)~EeV.
+The maximum predicted energy corresponds to Iron and equals to ($100 - 300$)~EeV.
+The maximum energy per nucleon is only ($2 - 5$)~EeV, and pion photo-production processes on CMBR are practically absent.
+Therefore, the GZK cutoff in the UHECR spectrum and the production of cosmogenic neutrinos are absent, too.
+The observed cutoff of the spectrum is provided by the nuclei photo-disintegration and is strengthened by the acceleration cutoff.

-The rigidity-dependent $E_{\rm max}$ provides energy-dependent mass composition: at energy higher than $ZE_0$ the nuclei with $Z$ disappear, while more heavier (with larger $Z$) survive.
-It agrees qualitatively with Auger observations.
-This feature disfavours the correlation with the UHECR sources at the highest energies: at 100~EeV the Iron nuclei dominate and their deflection in galactic magnetic fields prevents the correlation with the sources.
+The rigidity-dependent $E_{\rm max}$ provides the energy-de\-pendent mass composition: at energy higher than $ZE_0$ nuclei with charge $Z$ disappear, while heavier ones, with larger $Z$, survive.
+It agrees qualitatively with the Auger observations.
+This feature disfavors the correlation with UHECR sources at highest energies: at $100$~EeV Iron nuclei dominate in the spectrum and their deflection in the galactic magnetic fields prevents the correlation with possible sources.